-- Disgaea 3 and Disgaea 4 have enemy base panels from which a certain number of additional units will emerge as turns pass.
+- Disgaea 3, Disgaea 4, and Disgaea D 2 have enemy base panels from which a certain number of additional units will emerge as turns pass.

 - Shadow Demons in Age of Wonders: Shadow Magic has Harvester unit that generates a larva each time it devours someone.

 - Factories from Advance Wars 2, enemy-controlled buildings that, like bases, ports and airports, can create units.
 Unlike these structures, they spawn units for free and the units can move on the same day that they are built.
 Unsurprisingly, factory missions are some of the toughest missions, and are the "boss" levels at the end of each nation.